jhliu17/matrixstitcher/README.md

 # Matrix Stitcher

-A numpy wrapper for learning matrix analysis that combines the advantage of eager and lazy execution.
-It runs dynamically and automatically tracks your transformations applied on the origin matrix.
+A matrix numpy wrapper for education purpose which combines the advantage of eager and lazy execution.
+It runs dynamically and automatically tracks your transformations applied to the original matrix.
 It is a naive final project for Matrix Analysis and Applications course in UCAS including `PLU Factorization` (Gaussian elimination), `QR Factorization` (GramSchmidt, HouseHolder, and Givens).

 ## Features
-- Intuitive implementation for educational purpose
+- Intuitive implementation for education purpose
 - Index from 1 which is consistent with the mathematical declaration
-- Dynamicaly track the transformations applied on the orgin matrix
+- Dynamicaly track the transformations applied to the orgin matrix
 - Easily extend your transforms and methods

 ## Quick Guide
 ```python